 Mode lets you choose between different ways to interact with the AI Assistant.
 Currently, the three choices are

-Support which can be used for more technical inquires related to an existing model.
+Tools which can be used for more technical inquires related to an existing model currently with a focus on behavioral analysis and documentation of the model.
+Behavioral analysis requires a working model in which LTM has been run.

 assistant is the name of the assistant at the sd-ai gateway you want to use.
 If you are working with a CLD the default is simply called qualitative.
 If you are working with a simulation model the default is called qualitative.
-When using Discuss the default is called seldon.
-These defaults are the best choices based on the current state of research into getting answers about structure and behavior from large language models.
+When using Discuss the default is called seldon, and for tools ltm-narrative.
+For build and discuss the defaults are the best choices based on the current state of research into bulding and analyzing feedback models using AI.

 Selecting one of the alternative, normally labeled quantitative-experimental, qualitative-experimental, or seldon-experimental, will allow you more control over endpoints and prompt engineering as described in sd-ai Gateway.

-For support you will get a list of available support options:
+For tools you will get a list of available options:

 The remaining inputs are determined by the sd-ai Gateway you have connected to.
 The are likely to be some basic ones that are always present.
 These are: